How states coping with uncertainty over kids' health money | Taiwan News

 —California: Plans to shift many of the 1.3 million covered children and pregnant women to Medicaid.
 Officials say this would cost the state hundreds of millions of dollars, could put 32,000 at risk of losing coverage.

-—Colorado: Lawmakers approved Democratic Gov. John Hickenlooper's request for $9.6 million in state funds to finance the program through February.
+—Colorado: Democratic Gov. John Hickenlooper has asked lawmakers for $9.6 million in state funds to finance the program through February.
 Covers almost 75,000 children and pregnant women.

 —Connecticut: State has been notifying thousands of families that the program could run out of money by Jan.
 31 unless Congress reauthorizes federal funding.
 Letters urge parents to enroll their children in new health coverage for Feb.
 1. Democratic Sen. Chris Murphy said more than 17,000 children could be affected.